 SSAC meetings are closed to the public (except for public meetings held at ICANN meetings) but open to all SSAC members.
-The SSAC meets periodically via teleconference with a supporting Adobe Connect chat room when an issue or issues are identified for discussion.
-Inperson meetings are scheduled when a reasonable number of SSAC members are present at other meeting venues.
+The SSAC meets periodically via teleconference with a supporting remote access tool when an issue or issues are identified for discussion.
+In-person meetings are scheduled when a reasonable number of SSAC members are present at other meeting venues.
 The purpose of these meetings is to discuss in detail issues before the SSAC and through consensus determine an appropriate action and publication of that action.
 SSAC teleconference information is confidential and is maintained and distributed by the Director, SSAC Support.
+To help develop the program for internal meetings at ICANN meetings the Director, SSAC Support, will call for volunteers to form an SSAC Meeting Planning Work Party.